Far-Beyond-Dev/far-beyond-dev.github.io/docs/api-experimental.md

+---
-# 🧪 Experimental Plugin API
+title: 🧪 Experimental Plugin API
+image:
+excerpt: The Plugin API is an experimental feature of Horizon and is not recommended for use in production environments yet.
+---

+#
 > [!WARNING]
 > The Plugin API is an experimental feature of Horizon and is not recommended for use in production environments.
 It may undergo significant changes in future releases.